 Will the secrets of the runes, and this one in particular, be finally revealed in Book 7?

-However, while there are many different kinds of runes, being as Hogwarts is in Britain, it would be logical to assume they'd be stu the ancient Anglo-Saxon runes, and as you can see from the chart on the left, they don't look like our Septology Symbol.
+However, while there are many different kinds of runes, being as Hogwarts is in Britain, it would be logical to assume they’d be studying the ancient Anglo-Saxon runes, and as you can see from the chart on the left, they don’t look like our Septology Symbol.

 One more quick thing about runes: Every time Dumbledore’s pensieve is described, JK tells us there are runes and symbols around the outside.

 This is in Dumbledore’s office, in the scene with Harry and Dumbledore after Barty Crouch’s body is discovered.
 Looks a lot like our Septology Symbol, doesn’t it?

 So, if our mystery symbol is not a rune, what is it?
 Many fans, including Beyond Hogwarts reader Darren Turner, have helped us identify a similar symbol:

 This is the ancient symbol for Alchemy.
 Which brings us back again to Dumbledore.
 As you probably know, Alchemy features prominently in the first book, as the Philosopher’s stone was created by Dumbledore and the famous Alchemist Nicholas Flammel.